johnrcd/rovi-blog/pages/about.md

 - music (secondary)
 - game dev (usually code + music)

+Not to say that I'll only be talking about this stuff... but I'll probably only be talking about this stuff.

 ## audience

-I'll try my best to make stuff understandable to a wide audience, but still interesting to other programmers/musicians/developers.
+While the majority of the posts here will be technical by at least some amount, I'll try to make everything understandable to a general audience.

-It's probably better to try and cater more to one, but I think cool for anyone to be able to read my blog stuff.
+Of course, this isn't always possible, especially when I start getting into the technical details of work I've done, but y'know -- it's always worth trying.
+If something gets too technical to reasonably simplify, I'll probably let you know directly.

 ## technical details